kylpo/notes/Perfect-OS.md

 ---

+[The iPhone X is the Beginning of the End for Phones](https://thinkgrowth.org/the-iphone-x-is-the-beginning-of-the-end-for-phones-ab9ac8391a3) resonates with me.
+The idea that my watch can be my safety device, the thing that non-smart phones used to be, and I can bring around a tablet/laptop for non-active tasks.

+I like the idea of thinking about your phone as just a pocket computer, like the Palm used to be.
+All phone-like functionality exists on the watch.
+You'd still have internet connectivity to your pocket computer though.
+This "pocket computer" name makes the futuristic Dex and Laptop less of a mental leap.

+I want a pocket computer that has all screen.
+No cameras/speaker bar.
+I don't want to take selfies.
+When I do, I want to add an attachment to my device like the Essential phone?
+Or have it pop out a selfie camera?
+I don't even really need the audio since I won't care to put it up to my ear to talk.
+Earbuds or speaker phone is fine.
+For authentication, the back finger print sensor is great.

+I want the bottom to house OS-level navigation and app switching (continued in Dock section).

+---

+Present on Medium as a series with the Table of Contents and italicized intro at the top, like [Code Smells: Too Many Problems \| IntelliJ IDEA Blog](https://blog.jetbrains.com/idea/2017/09/code-smells-too-many-problems/) has done.

+---

 Nothing here is really earth shattering, just taking pieces/patterns here and there, even accross disciplines (like gaming), and combining in a way that I think would be ideal for users (of multiple contexts like personal, power user, business user, disabled), software developers, hardware developers

 ---